HollydP/MandelbrotSet/README.md

 `-s` number of simulations to run (default is 10).

-`--symmetry` use symmetry in the x-axis when estimating the area.
+`--symmetry` to exploit symmetry in the x-axis when estimating the area.

-`--stratified` use stratified sampling (to reduce variance)
+`--stratified` to enable stratified sampling (to reduce variance)

 `--save` saves results in a csv-file in `./data/`.